Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

 \subsection{Polymer coordinates}

 We will use \eqref{e:E-semigroup} and the decomposition \eqref{e:C-def} to study the progressive integration

 for a given $Z_{0}\in \cN(\Lambda)$.
 To be concrete here, the reader may keep $Z_0=e^{-V_0(\Lambda)}$ with $V_{0}(\Lambda)$ from~\eqref{e:V0} in mind, but to compute correlation functions we will consider generalisations of this choice of $Z_{0}$ in Section~\ref{sec:obs}.
-The analysis is performed by defining suitable coordinates and norms that enable the progressive integration to be treated as a dynamical system: this is the \emph{renormalisation group}.
+The analysis is performed by defining suitable coordinates \emph{(polymer coordinates)} and norms (on polymer coordinates) that enable the progressive integration to be treated as a dynamical system: this is the \emph{renormalisation group}.
 Towards this end, this section defines local polymer coordinates as in \cite{MR2523458,MR3332942}.
+Section~\ref{sec:norms} then defines relevant norms, and norms on polymer coordinates are introduced in Section~\ref{sec:step} after other preliminary material is introduced.